prachi-tripathi/Uber_Weekly_Rides_Prediction/README.md

 # Objective
-Model is predicting the weekly uber rides on the basis of input features
+Model is predicting the weekly number of uber rides on the basis of input features
 1. Price per week
 2. Population
 3. Monthly income